saraozn/tp/docs/UserGuide.md

 Adds a property to the application.

-Format: `addprop n/NAME a/ADDRESS [c/CHARACTERISTIC] p/NUMBER pr/PRICE`
+Format: `addprop n/NAME a/ADDRESS p/PHONE_NUMBER pr/PRICE [c/CHARACTERISTIC]…​`

 * `n/NAME`				         : Name of the property
 * `a/ADDRESS`		             : Address of the property
+* `p/PHONE_NUMBER`               : Phone number of the owner of the property
+* `pr/PRICE`                     : Price of the property
 * `c/CHARACTERISTIC` (Optional)  : Characteristics of the property
-* `p/NUMBER`                    : Contact number
-* `pr/PRICE`                     : Price of the property

 Examples:
-* `addprop n/Fredy a/randomAddress c/bright c/sunny c/big c/square p/91135235 pr/500000`
+* `addprop n/Fredy a/randomAddress p/91135235 pr/500000 c/bright c/sunny c/big c/square`
 * `addprop n/Fredy a/randomAddress p/91135235 pr/700000`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**